 On Monday May 19, 2014, at about 5:30am, five Inyo County Search and Rescue (SAR) team members drove to Mt.
 Whitney to start the search for William.
 By 8:00am, the SAR team located William walking down the trail towards Whitney Portal.
 William was in good health and uninjured; he was escorted to Whitney Portal where he was reunited with his family.

-Thank you to CHP H-40 for your quick response and assistance!
+Thank you Inyo County SAR for your response and hard work!

-Thank you Inyo County SAR for your fast response!
+Thank you to the Inyo County SAR team for your quick response!

 Inyo County Narcotic Enforcement Team members participate in short-haul helicopter training in the San Louis Obispo area May 1st and 2nd.
 Participants also included local agencies within California as well as federal agencies.
 The short-haul method is the safest and fastest way for law enforcement to enter and exit rural mountainous terrain during marijuana eradication and reclamation missions.
 For more photos – check out our Facebook page!